 Virgin America had just turned five and the company was growing.
 With an expanding team, there was a mounting pressure to unionize.
 Sir Richard Branson contacted us in 2012.
 Slanted Light recognized and supported Virgin’s already great company culture, and helped the company figure out how they could sustain their non-union structure.
 We produced a series of events, films, and strategies that focused and vitalized Virgin’s unique and sophisticated internal culture.

 Subject Matter Experts

-Our key concern in all of this work was to create more effective interactions with technology and designing an integrated personal assistance technology.
-But this laid the work for a much greater project lasting over three years.
-We helped build Microsoft’s new design ethos from the ground up by interviewing over 75 experts and scholars in wide range of subjects.
-We explored the following topics: motivation, relationship building, education, group realization.
-We were searching for a unified understanding of how to design, technology and culture merged.
+Our most basic concern through all of this was to create more effective interactions with technology, and what we discovered with these earlier projects laid the groundwork for our most significant collaboration: we helped build MSFT’s new human design ethos from the ground up.
+Over the course of three years, we interviewed over 75 experts and scholars in a wide range of subjects and explored core topics such as motivation, relationship building, education, and group realization.
+We were searching for a unified understanding of how design, technology, and culture merge.
+We believe we found it.

 Our work on human design ultimately led to Inclusiveness, which has become the new strategic marketing and design vision of MSFT.
-As part of the Inclusive strategic marketing initiative, our films will be publicly shown at SXSW.
+As a part of the Inclusive strategic marketing initiative, our films were shown publicly at SXSW Eco 2016 in Austin, Texas.

 The future of storytelling and journalism.

 In collaboration with a group of Stanford professors, we created a conference to explore the future of storytelling.
 Slanted Light interviewed a range of heavy hitters in the worlds of journalism, media, and technology, including national news anchors in England, France, and Greece, several European politicians, and the CTO of Ericsson.
 Ultimately we created a cultural event that helped guide how people at Stanford and beyond understand the role of storytelling in a digitized and rapidly evolving world.